ga-wdi-exercises/ttmar/readme.md

 ## BONUS!

+- Vote on a mini-lesson for this Friday - http://www.tricider.com/brainstorming/3OpX29QqqRJ
 - When the last link is clicked, one line of the chorus should be displayed.
 Each subsequent click should display an additional line of the chorus until all 6 lines are displayed.